lisey27/WAIS-Hackathon/README.md

 4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

-⚙️ The platform prototype was developed using Claude 3.7 for code generation, with manual modifications and deployment to ensure full functionality.
+⚙️ The platform prototype was developed using Claude 3.7 for code generation, which was then modified to make functional and deployed.